Robert Anton Wilson: Life

+Works

 The Illuminatus!
 Trilogy

 Richard Metzger: You have studied the Illuminati for years.
 Have you come to any conclusion about their aims?

 Robert Anton Wilson: Usually when people ask me that question, I give them some kind of a put-on, but I can't think of a good and original put-on that I haven't done several times before.

 So I'll tell you the truth, for once.
 After investigating the Illuminati and their critics for the last 30 years, I think the Illuminati was a short lived society of free thinkers and democratic reformers that formed a secret society within Freemasonry, using Freemasonry as a cover so they could plot to overthrow all the kings in Europe and the Pope.
 I'm very happy that they succeeded in overthrowing all the kings, I just wish that they had completed the job and gotten rid of the Royal family in England too, but they did pretty well on the continent.
 I'm sorry they haven't finished off the Pope yet, either, but I think they're still working on the project and I wish them luck.